Forecast

 Situation and medium-term forecast for

-Pollen information for Vorarlberg from 26 June 2025
+Pollen information for Vienna from 3 July 2025

-During thunderstorms, sudden changes in humidity and air pressure can cause pollen to split into tiny particles that penetrate deep into the lungs.
+The weather forecast for Vienna promises us heat and thunderstorms over the next few days.
+During a thunderstorm, the sudden changes in humidity and air pressure can cause pollen to split into tiny particles.
+These can penetrate deep into the lungs.
 This can trigger severe allergic reactions or asthma attacks - a phenomenon known as thunderstorm asthma.
-Even though rain usually brings short-term relief, allergy sufferers should stay indoors during thunderstorms and keep windows closed to minimise the risk.
+Even though rain usually brings short-term relief, allergy sufferers should stay indoors during thunderstorms and keep the windows closed to minimise the risk.

-Dock and plantain also bloom and can cause additional stress near meadows.
+In hot and dry weather, the pollen of dock and plantain flies intensively, which leads to additional allergic stress.
 Stinging nettles also bloom and their pollen can irritate sensitised people.

-Other types of pollen in the ambient air: umbellifers, goosefoot and buttercup plants as well as clove plants, sour grasses, vines and cypress plants.
+Other types of pollen in the ambient air: umbellifers, goosefoot and buttercup plants as well as clove plants, sour grasses and cypress plants.
 These are of minor allergological importance.

 Responsible for the content